robx/shelm/README.md

 It calls `elm` with `$HOME` pointed at this directory and networking disabled by setting an invalid `$HTTP_PROXY` variable.

-This article on an [Elm build system for Guix](https://vllmrt.net/spam/guix-elm-2.html) goes into this with a bit more detail.
+The following two articles go into this with a bit more detail:

+- https://vllmrt.net/spam/guix-elm-2.html describes a Guix build system for Elm applications that uses the same techniques.
+- https://vllmrt.net/spam/subverting-elm.html shows how shelm came about when figuring out how to build an Elm app with native code.